 The first corporate accounts signed by “W.W.
 Deloitte, Accountant,” in 1849 make clear what the Great Western Railway sought when it hired him: An audit “scrutinizing, continuous and complete, conducted by persons wholly unconnected with, and independent of, directors and officers . . . required to report their opinions freely and unreservedly,” the Great Western Railway stated in a directors’ report.

 Independence and objectivity have been at the heart of the audit profession since its origin.
-This has not kept critics from questioning the profession’s adherence to those values, particularly as management consulting practices within professional services organizations have grown, but Deloitte has always stood as a staunch defender of and a beacon for these principles.
+This has not kept critics from questioning the profession’s adherence to those values, particularly as management consulting practices within professional services organisations have grown, but Deloitte has always stood as a staunch defender of and a beacon for these principles.

 In the depths of the Great Depression, Haskins & Sells managing partner Arthur Carter, who also served as president of the New York State Society of Certified Public Accountants, was called to Capitol Hill to lobby for mandatory audits for public companies.
 US Senator Alben Barkley, who later served as vice president under President Harry Truman, was skeptical.
 “Who audits you?” he asked Carter.